If you are a restaurant owner you probably already know that restaurants are not amazing for the environment.

 By nature, restaurants use a lot of power for lighting, cooking, cooling food, and running utilities.

-Of course, restaurants will always need power, but not all restaurants are smart about their energy usage.
-Most restaurants could reduce how much energy they use for essential utilities if they used them more wisely.
+Of course, restaurants will always need power, but not often restaurants aren't very wise about their power usage.
+Most restaurants could reduce how much energy they use for essential utilities if they used them more efficiently.

 7 Cost-Effective Ways To Make Your Restaurant More Eco-Friendly